jamespooley/brain-age-prediction/notes/literature-review.md

 ![Examples of Neurodevelopmental Trajectories](trajectories.jpg)

 * Many psychiatric conditions now viewed as neurodevelopmental disorders.
-* The promise of mental "growth charts" is that personalized "interventions at the developmental trajectory itself, rather than at cross-sectional symptoms."
+* The promise of mental "growth charts" is personalized "interventions at the developmental trajectory itself, rather than at cross-sectional symptoms."
 Focusing on the trajectory rather than the symptoms is important since clinical signs and symptoms often appear "relatively late in the disease process."

 > Mental illnesses are disorders of life trajectories beginning before birth and extending into older age.
 Longitudinal trajectory-based studies of the origins of mental illness during early development are the key to better diagnostic